Positive contractive projections in Schatten Spaces

 \section{Proof of Theorem \ref{THM1}, for $p=2$.}

 In this section, we prove Theorem \ref{THM1} in the case $p=2$.
 Note that only the direct implication needs to be established, as the converse was already addressed in Section \ref{sectionProofpneq2} and remains valid for $p=2$.
 Throughout this section, $X$ denotes a non-degenerate, positively 1-complemented, and indecomposable subspace of $S^2(H)$.
 We denote by $P : S^2(H)\to S^2(H)$ the contractive positive projection onto $X$.
-The strategy to obtain the desired result is to associate to $P$ certain positive and contractive projections $V_p$ on $S^p(H)$ $p\neq 2$, then apply the case $p\neq 2$ of Theorem \ref{THM1} to determine their ranges, and finally return to the subspace $X$.
+The strategy to obtain the desired result is to associate to $P$ certain positive and contractive projections $V_p$ on $S^p(H)$ for $p\neq 2$, then apply the case $p\neq 2$ of Theorem \ref{THM1} to determine their ranges, and finally return to the subspace $X$.
 The key point is to show that the map $V_p$ is contractive, this relies on the case $p=1$ and an interpolation argument.

-\subsection{Construction of positive contractive projection on $S^p$, $p\neq 2$}
+\subsection{Construction of positive contractive projection on $S^p(H)$, $p\neq 2$}

-Some preliminary results, stated in \cite[Lemma 2.2]{A}, are reviewed here.
+Some preliminary results, stated in \cite[Lemma 2.3, p.10]{AR}, are reviewed here.
 We provide the proof of the second point of Lemma \ref{densite}, as it illustrates how to approach an element of $\text{s}(k)S^p(H)\text{s}(k)$ by elements of $k^{\frac{1}{2}}B(H)k^{\frac{1}{2}}$ in a concrete way.

 \begin{lemma} Let $1\leq p <\infty$, and let $k$ be a positive element of $S^p(H)$.